-Kidd Brewer Stadium, as of July 6, with continued progress on the turf replacement and the north end zone facility.
+A Sept.
+16 view of Kidd Brewer Stadium and the new north end zone facility from Miller Hill.
 Click on the image for a full view.
 Photo by Marie Freeman

 Kidd Brewer Stadium — North End Zone is one of several major construction projects underway or being planned over the next three to five years at Appalachian State University to enhance the Appalachian Experience.